Natural disasters. Political instability. Or a global pandemic, after all.

 There are differences between the two, when it comes to EU rules.

-If it’s a EU airline, it applies to all flights to, from and within Europe.
+If it’s a EU or UK airline, it applies to all flights to and from Europe.

 If it's a non-EU airline - flights from or within Europe.